On this day in comedy on December 12, 1980 Stir Crazy was released by Columbia Pictures.

 The story is about mistaken identity.
 Pryor and Wilder are in the entertainment business, but have soured of living in New York.
-So, they pack up and head to Hollywood, taking odd jobs along the way.
+So they pack up and head to Hollywood, taking odd jobs along the way.
 One of those gigs is a promotion for a local hick bank.
-The duo dress up like giant chickens and dance around like fools singing a silly song.
+The duo dresses up like giant chickens and dance around like fools singing a silly song.
 When Pryor and Wilder go on their lunch break, two unsavory characters steal their chicken suits and rob the bank.
-When our clueless and hapless heroes return to work, they’re arrested and put through a hasty trail that nets them 125 years in a maximum-security prison.
+When our clueless and hapless heroes return to work they’re arrested and put through a hasty trail that nets them 125 years in a maximum security prison.

 Stir Crazy received favorable reviews.
 Written by Bruce Jay Friedman, the film featured the talents of Georg Sanford Brown, Franklyn Ajaye, Grand L. Bush, Jobeth Williams and Craig T. Nelson.

 By Darryl “D’Militant” Littleton